 All crew and passengers above the age of 18 years will be allowed normal passenger landing duty free allowance of the following:

 - 2.5ltrs of Spirit or

 - 200g cigar or

 - 200g tobacco, or

 (Any combination of the above provided that it does not exceed the equivalent quantity under liquor, wine and beer, cigarette, cigar and tobacco).

-Any excess to the above allowance will be subject to levy of import duty and VAT or goods being detained by Customs.
+Any excess to the above allowance will be subject to import duty or being detained by Customs.

-The importation of firearms is strictly controlled in Fiji.
+The importation of firearms is restricted and must be declared at the time of declaration in Fiji.
 All firearms must be declared to the Customs Officer on arrival of the vessel from overseas.